• Skip to primary navigation

 If your state is one where you need to become a certified tester in order for your flock to be certified.
 Don’t be nervous about performing the testing on your birds.
 It is really quite simple and is done annually to maintain your certification.

-1. You simply get a blood sample from each of the bird’s on your property.
-This is only done on adult birds over a certain age.
+1. You simply get a blood sample from each of the bird's on your property.
+This is only done on adult birds over 4 months old.

 This is typically done with a special device with a sharp point on one side and a “blood loop” on the other.